anatelli10/ts-shipment-tracking/README.md

 ## About

 Returns the last package tracking event for a given package tracking number.
 Can be easily modified to return all tracking events and or additional information like location.
 The structure is heavily inspired by the PHP tracking repo [Shipment Tracking](https://github.com/hautelook/shipment-tracking).
 Integrates with [TS Tracking Number](https://github.com/rjbrooksjr/ts-tracking-number) for courier info and validation.
+TODO: turn into a node module.

 ### Usage